denisugo/token-fetcher/README.md

 This is a pre-alpha version.

 ### Description
-This app fetches access_token, id_token, and refresh_token for further processing/attribute check.
+This app fetches OAuth 2.0 access_token, id_token, and refresh_token for further processing/attribute check.

 ### Goals
 The project aims to simplify the entire token obtaining process providing a user with a simple UI.